mmstroik/better-quote-tweets/README.md

 2. On any webpage, either:
    - Click the toolbar icon, or
    - Use Ctrl+Shift+S (Windows/Linux) or Cmd+Shift+S (Mac)
+     - This can be changed in the extension keyboard shortcut settings
 3. A new tab will open with an X search for all mentions of that URL

 ## Installation